Tuesday, December 19, 2017

 Saturday, October 14, 2017

-Buddhist Monuments - Guntupalli and jeelakarragudem Caves
+Buddhist Monuments - Jeelakarragudem (Guntupalli) Caves

 Jeelakarragudem, village belonging to Guntupalle is located at the distance of 6.4 kms from Kamarvarapukota and 47 kms from Eluru, westgodavari.